kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 - `serverAddress` - Address of Prometheus server.
 If using VictoriaMetrics cluster version, set full URL to Prometheus querying API, e.g. `http://<vmselect>:8481/select/0/prometheus`
 - `query` - Query to run.
+- `queryParameters` - A comma-separated list of query Parameters to include while querying the Prometheus endpoint.
 - `threshold` - Value to start scaling for.
 (This value can be a float)
 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)
 - `namespace` - A namespace that should be used for namespaced queries.
 These are required by some highly available Prometheus setups, such as [Thanos](https://thanos.io).
 (Optional)